Samael3003/Microsoft-Azure-Data-Scientist-Associate-DP-100-/ReadME.md

-# Build and Operate Machine Learning Solutions with Azure Machine Learning
+# Microsoft Azure Data Scientist Associate (DP-100) Professional Certificate

-Welcome to the repository for the "Build and Operate Machine Learning Solutions with Azure Machine Learning" course notes.
+Welcome to the repository for the "Microsoft Azure Data Scientist Associate (DP-100) Professional Certificate" notes.
 This repository is part of my Open Source Learning initiative to share knowledge and resources related to machine learning and cloud computing.

 ## Course Overview